rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 }
 ```

-**Order is important!
+**Order is important!**

 The order in which you assign repositories in this section is the order in which Gradle will search for dependencies.
 It will take the first found location where the dependency exists.

 **Maven local**.

-If you want to use dependencies from your local maven repository, you need to add `mavenLocal()` at the top of the section.
+If you want to use dependencies from your local Maven repository, you need to add `mavenLocal()` at the top of the section.
 I strongly recommend doing this **only for local development**, as it destroys the ability to build on other machines.

 ### Dependencies section